UDPM: Upsampling Diffusion Probabilistic Models: Conclusion

 \section{Conclusion}

 We have proposed a new diffusion-based generative model called the Upsampling Diffusion Probabilistic Model (UPDM).
-Our approach reduces the number of diffusion steps required to produce high-quality images, making it significantly more efficient than previous solutions.
+Our approach reduces the number of diffusion steps required to produce high-quality images, which makes it significantly more efficient than previous solutions.

-We have demonstrated the effectiveness of our approach on four different datasets, FFHQ, AFHQ, LSUN horses, and ImageNet, showing that it is capable of producing high-quality images with only 7 diffusion steps for the largest images ($256\times 256$), and 5 diffusion steps for the smallest ($64\times 64$), which is two orders of magnitude better compared to the original diffusion models work and significantly better than current state-of-the-art works dedicated to diffusion sampling acceleration.
+We have demonstrated the effectiveness of our approach on three different datasets: CIFAR10, FFHQ, and AFHQv2.
+It is capable of producing high-quality images with only 3 diffusion steps, whose computational cost is less than for one step of the original diffusion models, while significantly outperforming current state-of-the-art methods dedicated to diffusion sampling acceleration.

 Furthermore, we have shown that our interpolatable latent space has potential for further exploration, particularly in the realm of image editing.
-Based on the initial results shown in the paper, it contains semantic directions, such as making people smile or changing their age.
-We believe that it can be used to perform editing operations like the ones performed in styleGAN while maintaining better generation capabilities and favorable properties of diffusion.
+Based on the initial results shown in the paper, it contains semantic directions, such as making people smile or changing their age as shown in Figure~\ref{fig:latent_perturb}.
+Future research may explore using UDPM to perform editing operations similar to those performed in styleGAN while maintaining better generation capabilities and favorable diffusion properties.

-\textbf{Acknowledgement.} This work is partially supported by ERC-StG (No. 757497).
-S. Abu-Hussein is thankful to the Neubauer family foundation for their gracious support.